-Research Interests: migration, diaspora, and refugee studies, global and transnational media, postcolonial and postsocialist studies, documentary, and digital media.
+Research Interests: migration, diaspora, and refugee studies, global and transnational media, postcolonial and postsocialist studies, militarism, documentary, and digital media.

 Committee: Aniko Imre (Chair), Nitin Govil, Priya Jaikumar, Michael Renov, Olivia C. Harrison

-Dissertation: “Migratory Wars: Producing Refugees, Crisis, and Europe’s Shifting Borderscapes Along the Balkan Route ”
+Dissertation: “Unsettled Media: Documenting Refugees and Europe’s Shifting Borders Along the Balkan Route ”

 “Family B/orders: Hungary’s Campaign for the ‘Family Protection Action Plan.’”
 Feminist Media Studies, vol. 20, no. 2 (2020): 305-309, DOI: 10.1080/14680777.2020.1720352

 “On Bodily Absence in Humanitarian Multi-sensory VR.”
 Intermédialités: Historie et Théorie des Arts, des Lettres et des Techniques (Intermediality: History and Theory of the Arts, Literature, and Technologies), no. 34 (2019).
 DOI: 10.7202/1070876ar.
 Co-authored with Emma Ben Ayoun.

 “Digital Transience: Emplacement and Authorship in Refugee Selfies.”
 Media Fields Journal, no. 12 (2017): http://www.mediafieldsjournal.org/digital-transience/